Fungal nail infections are common. They're not serious but they can take a long time to treat.

 Check if it's a fungal nail infection

-If you have diabetes you should see a foot specialist because any foot injury can lead to complications.
+If you have diabetes, you should see a foot specialist because any foot injury can lead to complications of diabetes.

 A pharmacist can help with fungal nail infections